Elena Garro: Early life and education

-Elena Garro was born in Puebla, Mexico to José Antonio Garro Melendreras, a Spanish national and Esperanza Navarro Benítez, a native from Mexico's northern state of Chihuahua.
+Elena Garro was born in the city of Puebla to José Antonio Garro Melendreras, a Spanish national, and Esperanza Navarro Benítez, a native from Mexico's northern state of Chihuahua.
 The third of five children, she spent her childhood in Mexico City but moved to Iguala, Guerrero, during the Cristero War.
-At the age of 12 she returned to Mexico City where she would finish her studies at the Antiguo Colegio de San Ildefonso.
-Afterwards, she would study literature, choreography and theater in the National Autonomous University of Mexico in Mexico City, where she was an active member of Julio Bracho's theatre group.
-During her time at the National Autonomous University of Mexico she would meet Octavio Paz with whom she would start a relationship.
-They would get married in 1937.
+At the age of 12 she returned to Mexico City where she finished her studies at the Antiguo Colegio de San Ildefonso.
+Afterwards, she studied literature, choreography and theater in the National Autonomous University of Mexico in Mexico City, where she was an active member of Julio Bracho's theatre group.

+During her time at the National Autonomous University of Mexico she met Octavio Paz, with whom she started a relationship.
+Paz and Garro married in 1937, against the wishes of her father.
+In 1939 their only child was born, Helena Paz Garro.
+For many years they had an "open relationship", with Paz having "many lovers" and her "some".

-At the age of 21, during their first year of marriage, Garro would travel to Spain alongside her husband to attend the second edition of the International Congress of Writers in Defense of Culture.
-Among the attendees where other Latin American writers and poets like Pablo Neruda and Alejo Carpentier, American poet Langston Hughes, and other Mexican cultural figures of the time like Carlos Pellicer and Silvestre Revueltas.
+At the age of 21, during their first year of marriage, Garro and Paz traveled to Spain to attend the second edition of the International Congress of Writers in Defense of Culture.
+Among the attendees were other Latin American writers and poets, including Pablo Neruda and Alejo Carpentier, American poet Langston Hughes, and other Mexican cultural figures of the time like Carlos Pellicer and Silvestre Revueltas.
 Spain was in the midst of its Civil War and political fervors were in an all-time high.
-The congress was seen as an attempt from communists to spread their ideals and foster propaganda and that edition would be its last.
-Garro's would record her experiences during the trip and later on publish them as Memorias de España 1937, published in 1992.
+The congress was seen as an attempt from communists to spread their ideals and foster propaganda and that edition was its last.
+In 1992, Garro published Memorias de España 1937, which captured her experiences during the trip.